n1ghtx0w1/oracle-linux/README.md

 # Getting started with **Oracle Linux** [oracle] | [download] | [virtualbox]

 **Below, you will find, a detailed walkthrough installation of Oracle Linux in Virtualbox.
 This was done using VirtualBox version 6.1.32, and Oracle Linux 8.5 on February 4, 2022.
-Please [email] me with any questions, concerns, or feedback. `Please note: this is with absolute beginners in mind.`**
+Please [email] me with any questions, concerns, or feedback.**

+`Please note:` *this is with absolute beginners in mind*.

 <img align="center" src="https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcR_L22k5bcWLXxB9bp446P1u3oCoxIAZj63urWqAOvr2_Q0yW9u1OTBHsX-269NnMP_cQc&usqp=CAU" alt="CyberWar" width="600" height="300">